EP2300 Management of Networks and Networked Systems 7.5 credits

 The course gives a modern introduction into network and systems management.
 Topics found in traditional network management textbooks, e.g., standards for management protocols, data models, and architectures, are given less space.
 Emphasis is put on new approaches, such as decentralized management, and the management of emerging technologies, e.g., web services.

-The lectures are complemented by programming assignments, which can be performed on-line and do not require lab presence.
-(See course web site for details.)
+The course includes a series of lectures, complemented by a programming project, which can be performed on-line and do not require lab presence.

 Classical topics: